| Reading time: | 15 min |

 docker run hello-world

-The output should be a welcome message such as:
+The output is a welcome message similar:

 Hello from Docker!